-The qualifying exam for the clinical-community division is a written exam (including both timed and multi-day components) that is administered in two parts to be completed before the third and fourth year.
-The exam includes 5 areas covering research design, intervention, ethics, assessment, and psychopathology/problems of living.
+Qualifying exams are completed via written exam both in timed and multi-day formats and via oral presentation.
+The qualifying exam components cover Ethics/Professional Issues; Research Methods; Assessment and Intervention and Psychopathology/Problems in Living.
+Students should consult with the Division handbook for complete details regarding the exam components and process.
 The faculty expect that a student plans to take the exam on schedule unless the faculty has explicitly approved an alternative arrangement.
 (Alternatives are not routinely approved and are not encouraged.
 But a student, through the academic advisor, can always request a special arrangement concerning anything in the program.)
 Some exam components can be satisfied in more than one way.
 For example, the psychopathology/problems of living question will be waived if the student teaches Abnormal Psychology (238) or Introduction to Community Psychology (239) in their second or third year.
 Students are expected to carefully review the Division Policy and Procedures Handbook and work closely with their academic advisor to prepare for the qualifying exams.